emmanueltouzery/blog/posts/2018-04-05-prelude-type-guards.md

 put some thought how to offer the features I'm used to from more traditional FP languages, while keeping a light-handed approach.
 A more complex approach would better fit in a standalone, separate library.

+Prelude tackles the issue from two point of views:

+1. generic handling
+2. custom handling for prelude builtin types